Rask agrees to 1-year deal to return to Bruins goal

 Rask played in only 24 games last season as the team managed his workload while he fought hip and back injuries.
 After a second-round loss to the New York Islanders, he revealed that he needed hip surgery.

 Rask began skating with the Bruins again this winter and signed a professional tryout agreement with Providence last week, but the AHL team had two games scrubbed because of COVID-19 protocols.
-Its next scheduled game is Friday night; the NHL Bruins are scheduled to play Montreal on Wednesday night and Philadelphia on Thursday night.
+Its next scheduled game is Friday night.

 Rask said he never really considered retiring this offseason.
 The lure of being able to make one more run at a Stanley Cup and finish out his career alongside stars Patrice Bergeron and Brad Marchand played a factor in his decision to attempt a comeback.